We use our proprietary methodology to produce these rankings. Learn more →

 Students also develop practical legal skills through the several clinics, including the Civil Practice Clinic, the Mediation Clinic, and the Supreme Court Clinic; as well as externships.

-Accreditation: The Middle States Commission on Higher Education provides accreditation to the University of Pennsylvania.
-The American Bar Association provides accreditation to Penn Law.
+The Middle States Commission on Higher Education provides accreditation to the University of Pennsylvania.

 12.